kacperwyczawski/autocut/README.md

 - Edge banding
 - Stock panel edge cutting
 - English and Polish language
 - Dark and light mode
+- Persisting state across sessions

 ## Technologies used in this project:
 - Blazor WebAssembly